russelsantos19/100-days-of-code/r1-log.md

 ### R1D70
 I've finished the patient profile creation component based on the requirements.
 It's getting easier because I'm now familiar with it.
 I think the thrilling part of programming is you always learn something new.

+### R1D71
+I add the optional owner name input and ownership-date dropdown input to the component.
+So the component now had two date-dropdown input.